jnozzi/cocoadev.com/markdown/InheritanceMultipleInheritanceAndCoupling.md

 [1] Comment: *So how is reuse promoted?*
 If a particular kind of problem has been solved using an object oriented approach, a similar problem can usually be solved by reusing part of the prior problem's solution.
 One of the best examples of practical re-use ever produced is Apple's Cocoa frameworks.
 Cocoa and its predecessors Openstep and Nextstep have been widely recognized for their excellence and reusability.

 Cocoa uses several techniques to achieve reusability.
 Some of the most prominent techniques result directly from the use of Objective-C as the implementation language for Cocoa.
 Objective-C is an extension of ANSI C which means that existing C code can be easily reused in Objective-C applications.
 In addition, compared to other object oriented programming languages, Objective-C is very dynamic and directly supports the ideas of loose coupling described in this article.
-See Apple�s own explanation for why Objective-C is used to implement Cocoa: http://developer.apple.com/documentation/Cocoa/Conceptual/General/ObjectiveC/General/WhyObjC/chapter_2_section_1.html.
+See Apple�s own explanation for why Objective-C is used to implement Cocoa: http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/WhyObjC/chapter_2_section_1.html.
-Less dynamic languages typically require extra code and more complicated designs to achieve loose coupling intrinsic to Objective-C.  For reference, see the Command pattern applied to C++, the COM, DCOM, CORBA, SOM, IDL, and General/IUnknown technologies used with other languages to approximate message sending as implemented by Objective-C.  See also signals and slots in Qt: http://doc.trolltech.com/3.3/signalsandslots.html  Qt uses a pre-processor (other implementations use C++ template meta-programming) and several tricky classes to simulate the target/action design pattern used by Cocoa and enabled by Objective-C selectors, Objective-C dynamic message dispatch, and features of Cocoa's General/NSObject base class.
+Less dynamic languages typically require extra code and more complicated designs to achieve loose coupling intrinsic to Objective-C.  For reference, see the Command pattern applied to C++, the COM, DCOM, CORBA, SOM, IDL, and IUnknown technologies used with other languages to approximate message sending as implemented by Objective-C.  See also signals and slots in Qt: http://doc.trolltech.com/3.3/signalsandslots.html  Qt uses a pre-processor (other implementations use C++ template meta-programming) and several tricky classes to simulate the target/action design pattern used by Cocoa and enabled by Objective-C selectors, Objective-C dynamic message dispatch, and features of Cocoa's NSObject base class.

 Another prominent contributor to the reusability of Cocoa is the Objective-C feature known as Categories.
-General/ClassCategories Categories enable programmers to add methods to existing classes even without access to the source code of the existing class.
+ClassCategories Categories enable programmers to add methods to existing classes even without access to the source code of the existing class.
 This often enables reuse without subclassing.

 - Erik M. Buck

 ----
 Like most object oriented languages and frameworks, subclassing is an available technique for reusing existing objects/classes.
-General/PitfallsOfSubclassing General/NewbieQuestionAboutDelegates
+PitfallsOfSubclassing NewbieQuestionAboutDelegates

 ----
-[Ref Dr. Brad Cox work on "Software General/ICs"]
+[Ref Dr. Brad Cox work on "Software ICs"]

 Position Paper
 Brad Cox